 Think about it: A red heart means more.

-How can I remove the red heart?
+How can I remove it?

 Why did the red heart emoji disappear?

-This can also happen pretty easily if either of you stop using Snapchat for a few days.
+This can also happen pretty easily if either of you stops using Snapchat for a few days.
 For the red heart to remain, you must consistently send the most snaps to each other.

 Now, you’re both back on the yellow heart.